Moonlight over the Rub al Khali – Oman

 The Waltz of Stars Over the Dunes of the Rub al Khali (الربع الخالي)

-In the vast, silent expanse of the Rub al Khali (الربع الخالي), literally “the Empty Quarter,” the largest sand desert of the Arabian Peninsula, the night sky turns into a celestial clock.
+In the silent immensity of the Rub al Khali, the largest sand desert on the Arabian Peninsula, the night sky becomes a giant dial revealing the movement of the stars.

 Bioluminescence of Krill Rising to the Surface at Nightfall (likely Euphausia sibogae) – Arabian Sea, Oman

-At nightfall, krill rise from the depths to the surface, driven by the planet’s largest daily animal migration.
-There, tossed by the waves, they emit a cold, bluish light.
-Their bioluminescence, produced by tiny organs called photophores, creates brief flashes across the surface of the sea.
-This shimmering glow — both camouflage and communication — sometimes turns the night ocean into a living sea of stars, drifting and silent.
+There, tossed by the waves, it releases a cold, bluish light.
+Its bioluminescence, emitted by small organs called photophores, creates fleeting flashes on the water’s surface.
+This shimmering sometimes transforms the nocturnal ocean into a sea of living stars, shifting and silent.

 Tea time for the Tuaregs of the algerian sahara desert